lavdev/java-test-frontend/README.md

 # java-test-frontend
-Front-end spring boot and Vaadin framework application
+Just developing a simple frontend using Vaadin framework and Spring boot application as test

 mvn clean install